joaomcteixeira/taurenmd/README.rst

 Description
 -----------

-TTauren-MD was designed to facilitate the usage of scientific MD analysis libraries to non-developer users, though it can be very useful also for the proficient Pythonistas out there.
+Tauren-MD was designed to facilitate the usage of scientific MD analysis libraries to non-developer users, though it can be very useful also for the proficient Pythonistas out there.

 Tauren-MD wraps around high performance MD analysis libraries, such as: `MDTraj`_, `MDAnalysis`_, `OpenMM`_ (and implementing others...); and it contains its own routines for data representation and export, such as curated plotting templates through `matplotlib`_.